Samvit-Kini/Samvit_BSE_Portfolio/index.md

 <!--```- A summary of key topics you learned about```-->
 <!--```- What you hope to learn in the future after everything you've learned at BSE ```-->
 ## Summary
 For my final milestone, my ball-tracking robot can now track and follow the ball.
-For this milestone, I had to write code using Python in Visual Studio Code that will be able to follow the ball.
+For this milestone, I had to write code using Python in Visual Studio Code that would be able to follow the ball.
 This code tracks whether the ball is to the left or right of the robot and then follows it.
 Here's how my code works:

 <img width="872" height="492" alt="Screenshot 2025-07-10 at 11 58 31 AM" src="https://github.com/user-attachments/assets/324eb8c7-726c-4ed5-a1c0-e0e195f75dd8" />

-### Figure 5 Diagram of How the Code Works
+### Figure 5: Diagram of How the Code Works

 ## Chalenges
 A challenge I faced was that my robot kept turning left and right, which sometimes led to the ball-tracking robot hitting the ball off the table.
 I fixed this problem by making the code first turn left/right.
-Once it was in position, then it would turn forward.
-However, other than that, there were not any major setbacks unlike my other milestones, and it was quick compared to the other two.
+Once it was in position, it would turn forward.
+However, other than that, there were no major setbacks, unlike my other milestones, and it was quick compared to the other two.
 This was because most of the code was from the other milestones, and the only code I wrote was for the ball-following system.

 ## What I learned through the milestones:
 I learned a lot from BSE, including the basics of circuits, to setting up masks and contours for ball tracking.
 Here's a list of the few things I learned from BSE:
-1. I learned the basics of circuits such as the power source and ground.
+1. I learned the basics of circuits, such as the power source and ground.
 I learned the different types of wires and how to solder them to the circuit board.
 I also learned Ohm's Law, which states that Current is equal to Voltage over Resistance.
 2. I learned about how to control DC motors with the L298N motor driver and how to control pins using the Raspberry Pi 4.
 3. I learned how to use the Picam and software like OpenCV to complete tasks like ball detection.
 4. I also learned about ultrasonic sensors, which I use in modification 1.
 I learned how to connect the ultrasonic sensor to breadboards, which are used to organize circuits.